Omar-Wael1/Bus-Reservation-System/README.md

 - MySQL for database
 - JDBC for database connectivity

-## Database Setup
-1. Create a MySQL database named `bus_reservation`
-2. Run the SQL scripts to create necessary tables (buses, users, bookings)

 ## How to Run
-1. Clone this repository
+1. Create MySQL database `bus_reservation`
+2. Execute SQL scripts to create tables
-2. Configure database connection in `DatabaseConnection.java`
+3. Configure `DatabaseConnection.java` with your credentials
-3. Run `BusReservationAppGUI.java`
+4. Run `BusReservationAppGUI.java`